sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 Therefore, we need at least v4 and v8.
 With these decisions we also have covered the International Services condition.
 We need one of v1, v2, v3 and one of v5, v6, v7.
-To cover Loyal we add v7 and to cover Automatic Renewal we add v2.
+To cover Loyal, we add v7 and to cover Automatic Renewal we add v2.
 All the possible actions have now been covered.

 For full MC/DC, we test the decisions: v2, v4, v7, v8.